codescape/jira-scrum-poker/contributing.md

 ### Sample

-    (feat) Users cannot see sessions for issues without permission
+    feat: users cannot see sessions for issues without permission

     Adds a check to prevent users to see issues they are not allowed to see.
 Prior to this commit users were able to open sessions and see details for issues